Global CTE Summit 2026

 Chris Nowinski, PhD

-Co-Founder & CEO, CLF
+Co-Founder & CEO, Concussion Legacy Foundation

 Chris Nowinski, PhD, is co-founder and CEO of the Concussion Legacy Foundation, a non-profit organization leading the fight against concussions and...